rchejfec/omnivore/README.md

 [Omnivore](https://omnivore.app) is a complete, open source read-it-later solution for people who like text.

 We built Omnivore because we love reading and we want it to be more social.
-Join us!
+Join us! (a)

 - Highlighting, notes, search, and sharing
 - Full keyboard navigation